Mallows02/BlockChainCS0066/README.md

 John Mherwin Flores Mariñas

- Bachelor of Science in Computer Science with Specialization in Software Engineering 202110657@fit.edu.ph
+ Bachelor of Science in Computer Science with Specialization in Software Engineering

+ 202110657@fit.edu.ph

 ## License

-This project is licensed under the John Mherwin Flores Mariñas - see the LICENSE.md file for details
+This project is licensed under John Mherwin Flores Mariñas - see the LICENSE.md file for details